 The whole point of the practical test is to figure out whether a learner is ready to take to the roads unsupervised.
 As such, the DVSA no longer publishes its test routes—preventing learners from simply memorising them.
 Before you start weeping in despair, we’ve got your back!
 You can get an idea of which roads will feature on your practical by watching videos of Cannock Street test routes or by downloading our sample Cannock Street driving test routes.
 If you’re taking lessons in the local area, your instructor will likely get you accustomed to the roads just in time for your big day.

-Though pass rates have taken a bit of a dive in the last couple of years, we wouldn’t recommend you switching test centres.
+Though pass rates have fluctuated at Cannock Street over the last few years, we wouldn’t recommend you switching test centres.
 For starters, you should be taking your test in your own local area—it’s where you’ll be driving once you’ve passed, after all!
 Secondly, low pass rates don’t mean you won’t pass.
 Put in the work and it will pay off.

 Looking for more interesting stats?
 Take a look at the latest DVSA data revealing rising pass rates and fewer tests.